-White House threatens veto on current House emergency aid bill
+White House threatens veto on House border bill

 Congress plans to leave Washington in a few days for a weeklong July 4 recess.
 While lawmakers don’t want to depart without acting on the legislation for fear of being accused of not responding to humanitarian problems at the border, it seems unlikely that Congress would have time to send a House-Senate compromise to Trump by week’s end.

-“Because this bill does not provide adequate funding to meet the current crisis, and because it contains partisan provisions designed to hamstring the Administration’s border enforcement efforts, the Administration opposes its passage,” the White House said.

-Fox News Griff Jenkins and The Associated Press contributed to this report.
+Fox News’ Griff Jenkins and The Associated Press contributed to this report.